Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 |      CayenneLPP      |   bool        |      Use alternative Cayenne LPP upload format.
 Standard: false, e.g. use Lobaro Format.
 See chapter "myDevices Cayenne format" for an introduction to this format.      |

 ###Cron expressions
 Cron expressions are used to define specific points in time and regular repetitions of them.
-The schedule for data collecting phases is defined using the [**Cron**](https://en.wikipedia.org/wiki/Cron){: target="_blank"} format which is very powerful format to define repeatedly [**occurring events**](https://github.com/lobaro/docs/wiki/CRON-Expressions){: target="_blank"}.
+The schedule for data collecting phases is defined using the [CRON](../../background/cron-expressions.md){: target="_blank"} format which is very powerful format to define repeatedly occurring events.

+!!! info
-!!! info "Standard Lobaro devices typically do not need to know the real time for proper operation.
-All times are relative to the random time when batteries are inserted."
+    Standard Lobaro devices typically do not need to know the real time for proper operation.
+    All times are relative to the initial time when batteries are inserted.

 If needed by the target application Lobaro can deliver on request special hardware support for keeping data acquisition intervals based on a real time clock which stays in sync with the real time.
 Please contact Lobaro directly if you need such a custom product variant.

 A cron expression consists of 6 values separated by spaces: